Breastfeeding a newborn at night

 There are many parenting books on the market which are very regimented regarding all aspects of the care of babies and particularly around the issue of night feeding.

 Unfortunately, this idea that you need to get your baby into a ‘good routine’ isn’t based on substantial evidence.

 Many of these books may even suggest that your baby should be sleeping much longer stretches by six months, or even as young as three or four months.

-I have found that many mothers become quite anxious about this.
+This can cause a great deal of anxiety in many mothers.
 Indeed, many of us have had these ideas entrenched in our minds for years, and we have tried desperately to get our babies to sleep longer, thinking that something is wrong if they awake to feed.